ava-labs/hypersdk/README.md

 type Action interface {
 	Object

-	// GetActionID returns the LID for an [Action] in a [Transaction].
-There may be
-	// multiple [Action]s, so we pass its index in the [Action] array along with the txID.
-	GetActionID(i uint8, txID ids.ID) codec.LID

 	// MaxComputeUnits is the maximum amount of compute a given [Action] could use.
 This is
 	// used to determine whether the [Action] can be included in a given block and to compute
 	// the required fee to execute.